 And here are the ingredients you will need for your apple stuffing:

-• Bread cubes – lots and lots of it!
-The dryer the bread the better.
-I still highly recommend toasting/drying the bread in the oven to dry it out even more.
-You can use French bread, whole wheat bread, sourdough, regular white bread, or even a mixture.
+- Bread cubes – lots and lots of it!
+The drier the bread the better because it will absorb the liquid and flavors better.
+In fact, I would buy bread a week or so before Thanksgiving and let it dry in the fridge, You can use any type of breads – French bread, whole wheat bread, sourdough, regular white bread, or even a mixture.
+Got stale bread lying around?
+Use it!
+It’s actually better to use stale bread than fresh bread.

-• Onions – white, sweet or yellow onion.
-Chopped into small pieces
+- Onions – white, sweet or yellow onion.
+Chop into small pieces.

-• Celery – also chopped into small pieces
+- Celery – also chop into small pieces.

-• Chicken broth – use good quality broth for best flavor.
+- Chicken broth – use good quality broth for best flavor.
 Free range organic chicken broth or chicken bone broth usually have richer flavors.
+If desired, low sodium chicken broth or vegetable broth works as well.
+T

 How to make Apple Stuffing